uwex-learning-tech/sbplus-v3/README.md

 ---
 ### Requirements

-Storybook Plus is a web application that uses HTML5, JavaScript, CSS3, and web storage to delivery multimedia presentations.
-As with any other web applications, the choice of web browsers is the most critical rather than the operation systems.
+Storybook Plus is a web application that uses HTML5, JavaScript, CSS3, and web storage to deliver multimedia presentations.
+As with any other web applications, the choice of web browsers is the most critical rather than the operating systems.
 JavaScript must be enabled no matter which web browser is utilized.
 SB+ does not use cookies; however, it does use both local and session web storages.

 **Minimum web browser requirements for desktop/laptop:**
 * Internet Explorer 11 (in non-Compatibility View mode)